Vets-Who-Code/web-curriculum/README.md

 - Aria
 - Color Ratio

-# Week 5 - JavaScript

-## JavaScript Basics - purpose and how to use:
+## Week 5 JavaScript Basics - purpose and how to use:
     - Primitives
     - Conditionals
     - Arrays